Understanding Customer Experience: Practical Tips for SaaS Businesses

 Relationship management, when it comes to customer experience, doesn’t remain a responsibility of just a relationship manager.
 It becomes an overall responsibility of the entire organization to treat customer well.
 When a customer raises a service issue, the customer rep must have a keen eye on every detail a customer provides.
 They must be empathetic and a good listener so that they can connect well with the customer.

 This is where the role of a strategic communication leader is so crucial.
-They help to communicate business objectives to employees and educate them to treat their customers well.
+They help to communicate business objectives to employees and educate them to treat their customers well, as well as checking their motivation with pulse surveys.

 Customers should not feel that they are talking to an external vendor to get their issues resolved, be it while interacting with a relationship manager, customer success manager or customer service executive.
 They should feel your customer success manager as someone like their business partner whose sole interest is in helping them succeed.